Pylons/waitress/docs/index.rst

-tests suite that would allow someone who did a Python 3 port to know it worked after a port was completed.  ``wsgiref`` works fine under most any Python, but it's a little slow and it's not recommended for production use as it has not been audited for security issues.
+tests suite that would allow someone who did a Python 3 port to know it worked after a port was completed.  ``wsgiref`` works fine under most any Python, but it's a little slow and it's not recommended for production use as it's single-threaded and has not been audited for security issues.

 At the time of this writing, some existing WSGI servers already claim wide platform support and have serviceable test suites.
 The CherryPy WSGI server,